KeyWarden/Project-4-Restaurant-Booking-System/README.md

 ###  Acknowledgments

 I'd like to thank my mentor Jubril Akolade for being of incredible help.
 Thanks to him, I was able to gain access to the User authentication pages templates.
 Unfortunately, I do not have the time to implement and alter them, which is why such has not yet occured, much to my chagrin.
 Still, it is thanks to my mentor sessions with him that I was able to maintain my determination that in spite of the relatively lacking time I had left, I could still complete the project.

+I would also like to thank my fellow programmers on Slack, who helped me through my problems with the deployment process, allowing me to finally finish this project.